DanSallau/2048/README.md

 </pre>

-And the chiled class gameEngine.cs
+And the child class gameEngine.cs

 <pre>